This easy, creamy mushroom sauce is quick to make and perfect with pasta, chicken, spaghetti squash, lasagna, and more. No heavy cream!

 Customize the sauce itself

-This garlic mushroom sauce is made without cream: instead, we use a roux (flour + olive oil, but you can also use butter) to help thicken the sauce made with milk.
+This garlic mushroom sauce is made without cream: instead, we use a roux (flour + olive oil, but you can also use butter à la our simple white sauce) to help thicken the sauce made with milk.
 But you can mix up the liquid here!

 - To use heavy cream, omit the flour from this recipe and use heavy cream (or half and half) in place of all of the milk.
 The cream will thicken considerably on its own (it doesn't need flour to help it along!)